Montaña Blanca

 Montaña Blanca is a mountain on the Canary Island of Tenerife.
-Its flat summit on the eastern flank of the Pico del Teide above the edge mountains of the Las Cañadas basin at a height of 2748 m.
+Its flat summit is on the eastern flank of the Pico del Teide above the edge mountains of the Las Cañadas basin, at a height of 2748 m.
 This makes the Montaña Blanca the third highest peak in Tenerife after the Pico del Teide (3718 m) and the Pico Viejo (3135 m).

 Formation

 The Montaña Blanca is a flank volcano of the Pico del Teide, whose name is due to the beige color of the light-colored pumice on its surface.
 It was created by volcanic processes that took place around 50 BC, in three phases.
 Initially, phonolitic lava with a volume of about 0.022 km^{3} emerged from a west-northwest-east-southeast trending eruption fissure system on the east flank of the Pico del Teide.
 The eruption then transitioned into an explosive sub-Plinian phase, measuring magnitude 4 on the Volcanic Explosivity Index.
 Within 7 to 11 hours, phonolitic pumice and ash (approximately 0.25 km^{3} DRE) descended from a 15 km high eruptive column in a northeasterly direction and covered an area of at least 40 km^{2}.
 In the third phase, about 0.025 km^{3} of lava came out, and today's lava dome was formed.
 The Montaña Blanca subplinian eruption is the only known explosive eruption in the Pico del Teide-Pico Viejo volcanic complex.